EzioDEVio/AzureFunctionClamavKubernetes/README.md

-### Azure Function with ClamAV in Kubernetes: Comprehensive Deployment Guide 🚀

-This README delves deep into deploying an Azure Function integrated with ClamAV within a Kubernetes environment.
-From containerizing your Azure Function to orchestrating its deployment alongside ClamAV in Kubernetes, this guide covers all critical steps, including troubleshooting and fine-tuning.
+Azure Function with ClamAV in Kubernetes: Comprehensive Deployment Guide 🚀 This README elaborates on deploying an Azure Function integrated with ClamAV within a Kubernetes environment.
+We'll take you through containerizing your Azure Function, orchestrating its deployment alongside ClamAV in Kubernetes, addressing potential hitches, and optimizing the setup for efficient operation.

+Key Functionality Highlight:

+Azure Function with Blob Trigger: Our Azure Function is designed to react to new blob uploads in an Azure Storage container.
+Upon detecting a new blob, the function invokes ClamAV to scan the blob for potential threats.
+ClamAV Scanning: ClamAV, deployed within the same Kubernetes cluster, scans the incoming blobs.
+If it identifies any malicious content, the Azure Function is programmed to take necessary actions, such as deleting the questionable blob, thereby ensuring real-time threat mitigation.
+Event-Driven Security: This setup exemplifies an event-driven approach to security, where blob uploads trigger immediate scans, minimizing the window of vulnerability.

 Prerequisites 🛠️
 Docker: Used for containerizing applications.